percona/pmm/source/concepts/architecture.rst

 PMM Server includes the following tools:

-* Query Analytics enables you to analyze MySQL query performance over periods of time.
+* Query Analytics (QAN) enables you to analyze MySQL query performance over periods of time.
 In addition to the client-side QAN agent, it includes the following:

   * QAN API is the backend for storing and accessing query data collected by